 Leon, Fernanda L.L. de (2013) .“The Tuesday Advantage of Politicians Endorsed by American Newspapers”, B.E.
 Journal of Economic Analysis & Policy (Contributions), 13 (2): 865–886. [paper]

 “Ingroup and Outgroup Biases in the Marketplace: A Field Experiment during the World Cup”, Sang-Hyun Kim [paper]

 “The Role of Conferences on the Pathway to Academic Impact: Evidence from a Natural Experiment”, with Ben McQuillin.[paper]

-“The Political Influence of Peer Groups: Experimental Evidence in the Classroom”, with Camila Campos and Shaun Hargreaves-Heap, revise and resubmit Oxford Economic Papers [abstract], [paper]
+“The Political Influence of Peer Groups: Experimental Evidence in the Classroom”, with Camila Campos and Shaun Hargreaves-Heap, conditionally accepted at Oxford Economic Papers [abstract], [paper]

 “Do Gender differences matter in Political Competition?: Evidence and Theory”, with Sang-Hyun Kim

 Quantitative Methods For Economists, University of Kent, Autumn 2015, 2016